-Bouquet toss ceremony - Making it inclusive for all single guests
+Bouquet toss ceremony - Making it inclusive for everyone looking for a loving relationship

 All single people looking for a relationship – men women gay and straight and any age are invited to get a flower from a ceremony vase (people can gather and pick their own flower or be handed a flower.
 Or that can be passed out to the seated guests).
 Bride and groom both speak to the flower holding guests about the joy of finding someone so wonderful as they have (using descriptive words) and their wish that each should find someone as wonderful as “we have” or each gives the name of their partner (I guarantee you will get a wonderful reaction from all of the guests at your reception.

 Consider an alternate ceremony where you give a flower out of your bouquet (designed to easily come apart) to each eligible person and say that you (or the wedding couple together) wish that each one could find someone as wonderful as your new spouse and perhaps some other sentimental wishes for each of them.

 The groom can give a small, wrapped, meaningful gift to the eligible men in a ceremony, instead of the tradition garter taking and toss.
 He also should write or get help writing something mushy and meaningful to say to the men about how fortunate he is to find such a wonderful partner.
 Keep it a secret and write it down.
 It works well to read it slowly and with feeling.
 If properly done, the bride will be in tears of joy & you will have elevated your status as a husband by several notches.
 If you decide to do the garter toss, decide what you want the garter ceremony to mean and express it to your guests, The historical origins of the ceremony and checking the stockings of the bride are antiquated.